Dexterzhao/CusInscraper/README.md

 Some details:

-1.The program is used for scraping a given location instagram metadata happening recently, as people are posting continuously.
+1. The program is used for scraping a given location instagram metadata happening recently, as people are posting continuously.

 However, when it keeps retrieving, it starts to get older ones as time goes, this can be seen by the name and timestamp of each file

 Few new posts posted after the start of scraping are scraped.

-2.It is stored in json format, with 100 posts per file, the file name was named as "year/month/day/hour"
+2. It is stored in json format, with 100 posts per file, the file name was named as "year/month/day/hour"

-3.Duplicates might occur, if the program was stopped and restarted very frequently, it could be avoided by adding "--latest", but this could cause all posts newly scraped are more recent than the old ones.
+3. Duplicates might occur, if the program was stopped and restarted very frequently, it could be avoided by adding "--latest", but this could cause all posts newly scraped are more recent than the old ones.

 If the dataset is massive enough, then duplicates should be checked, within the file that store posts in the same hour.

-4.Instagram currently does not provide api for scraping followers, working on scraping from webpages and constructing graphs.
+4. Instagram currently does not provide api for scraping followers, working on scraping from webpages and constructing graphs.

 To represent and analyze large graphs, neo4j is a tentative tool.